So, I’m deaf, as noted in the tag-line for my blog here.

 I’m further annoyed by the fact that I have been held accountable to all the speaking people for not hearing everything as if I were intentionally negligent.
 I have been punished.
 I was forced to wear hearing aids (not because of others wanting me to, but because of necessity and to improve the ability to understand people as they speak) and assumed to be fixed with no further attention to the matter except that I have to do all the work in two way communications.

-In my experience, everyone everywhere conspires against me to disallow me to be Deaf.
+In my experience, everyone everywhere conspires against me to disallow me to be Deaf, intentional or not.
 Any accommodation is my responsibility.
 They expect me to listen, lean forward, strain my neck, lipread, focus, pay attention, try harder, sit up front, etc. The exception to this rule, for the most part is governmental agencies.
 They are required by law to provide reasonable accomodation at no cost to me.

 And it is rude to ask people to repeat themselves.
 They prefer I pretend to understand so they are not interrupted, yet if I fuck up on following the misunderstood, or rather improperly conveyed, instructions, I end up getting shafted.
 I’ve had this happen to me more than once.
 So I don’t enjoy the experience of interacting with hearing people.
 It is frustrating and I see no real way out of this.